 Regenexx is a U.S. company specializing in orthopedic applications of stem cells that was founded by Dr. Chris Centeno.
-Dr. Centeno is an international expert in the clinical use of mesenchymal stem cells (MSCs) in orthopedic applications.
+Dr. Centeno is an expert in the clinical use of mesenchymal stem cells (MSCs) within orthopedic applications.
 His Regenexx clinic in Denver, Colorado, draws patients from all over the U.S. who are seeking innovative, non-surgical treatments for osteoarthritis, as well as a wide range of other orthopedic applications.

 As the visionary behind the revolutionary Regenexx® technology, he pioneered a procedure that involves extracting a small bone marrow sample through a needle and a blood draw from a vein in your arm.
 These samples are then processed in a laboratory and the stem cells it contains are injected into the area needing repair.
 The goal is to deliver large numbers of stem cells to the injured area.

 Like osteoarthritis, rheumatoid arthritis affects joints.
 However, unlike osteoarthritis, which is a degenerative condition, rheumatoid arthritis is an autoimmune condition, in which the body attacks its own systems, causing destruction, limited function, and pain.